v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getparameters-method.md

 ## <a name="parameters"></a>Parametry
  `cParams`
- [in] Rozmiar `params` tablicy.
+ [in] The size of the `params` array.

  `pcParams`
- [in] Wskaźnik do `ULONG32` odbierająca rozmiar buforu, który jest wymagany do zawierać parametry.
+ [in] A pointer to a `ULONG32` that receives the size of the buffer that is required to contain the parameters.

  `params`
- [out] Wskaźnik do buforu, który otrzymuje parametrów.
+ [out] A pointer to the buffer that receives the parameters.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także